 These tools, if you’ll recall, are the chords.

-	The more you can play chord sequences, the more you’ll develop your technique (main and/or right hand) and the more you’ll train your ear for music.
+The more you can play chord sequences, the more you’ll develop your technique (left or right hand) and the more you’ll train your ear for music.

 By working on and keeping a regular schedule in your practice of the guitar, you will learn the basics, which you will then unlearn as you create your own sequences of chords.
 Once you know how to play the guitar, improvisation will quickly become one of your favorite hobbies.

 It is often by starting with a classic that one stumbles upon a wonderful idea.

 When you get started with the guitar, you reproduce the notes that you’ve heard from other guitarists.
 These notes take on a real sense of quality when they sound perfect, and then when you succeed in being able to identify them.